Return to Index page Next page

 • LOCAL HISTORY & OTHER BOOKS OF INTEREST

 June 2008.
-The Society's latest publication 'When Newmarket went to War'.
-This is an interesting little book well illustrated with pictures and with personal accounts of people who remember Newmarket during WW II.
-It gives a real feel for the times and is available from Tindalls at just £8.00.
+The Society's publication 'When Newmarket went to War'.
+This is an interesting little book well illustrated with pictures nd with personal accounts of people who remember Newmarket during WW II.
+It gives a real feel for the times and is available from Tindalls, High Street Newmarket.

 'The History of Newmarket & its Surrounding Areas'.